Something later

 • Up to 3% of children have symptoms that would qualify them for a diagnosis of CD+LPE.

 • Worried about a child you know?
-Take our callous-unemotional traits screener.
+Take our conduct disorder and callous unemotional traits screeners.

 “Ashley” is a 10 year old girl.
 She has been having problems at school and at home off and on for roughly four years.
 She appears cold and resists affection from her parents and brother.
 Although she can be friendly and charming, she has trouble keeping friends.
 She has been caught stealing from other children and has threatened to hurt them if they tell on her.
 When caught misbehaving, she does not appear to feel any guilt or remorse.
 She is unusually fearless.
 She does not seem concerned about being punished for her behavior, or about getting hurt when she does risky things.